 - Taxation and regulation of goods with negative externalities, e.g. pollution,

-- A mixed economy can create greater equality and provide a ‘safety net’ to prevent people living in absolute poverty.
+- A degree of equality.
+A mixed economy can create greater equality and provide a ‘safety net’ to prevent people from living in absolute poverty.
 At the same time, a mixed economy can enable people to enjoy the financial rewards of hard work and entrepreneurship.

-- Government can pursue policies to provide macro-economic stability, e.g. expansionary fiscal policy in times of a recession.
+- Macroeconomic stability.
+Governments can pursue policies to provide macroeconomic stability, e.g. expansionary fiscal policy in times of a recession.

-- Can be difficult to know how much governments should intervene, e.g. discretionary fiscal policy may create alternative problems such as government borrowing.
+- How much should the government intervene?
+Can be difficult to know how much governments should intervene, e.g. discretionary fiscal policy may create alternative problems such as government borrowing.

-- Mixed economies are criticised by socialists for allowing too much market forces, leading to inequality and an inefficient allocation of resources.
+- Too much inequality?
+Mixed economies are criticised by socialists for allowing too much market forces, leading to inequality and an inefficient allocation of resources.

-- Mixed economies are criticised by free market economists for allowing too much government intervention.
+- Government failure.
+Mixed economies are criticised by free-market economists for allowing too much government intervention.
 Libertarians argue that governments make very poor managers of the economy, invariably being influenced by political and short-term factors.

-- In reality, it depends how a mixed economy is managed.
-Even the most ardent market economists argue we need a degree of government intervention – if only to protect private property.
+- In reality, it depends on how a mixed economy is managed.
+Even the most ardent free-market economists will agree we need a degree of government intervention – if only to protect private property.
 For example, Adam Smith in ‘Wealth of Nations’ argued governments needed to prevent the exploitation of monopoly power.